robbydyer/sports/README.md

 There's a public Discord channel, "RGB Sportsmatrix Help" <https://discord.gg/8vPp4xfdtV>

 ## Premium Version
+This repo contains the FREE version of this app.
+The free version is no longer receiving new features- it will only get bug fixes and dependency updates.
+To get the latest and greatest features, check out the Premium version.

-There is a new PREMIUM version of this app that adds the following features:
+The new PREMIUM version of this app that adds the following features:
 - **Scroll mode** - enable scrolling for the entire board or on a per-board basis
 - **Weather Board**
 - **Spotify Now-Playing**
 - **MLB Live View** - shows baserunners, outs, pitch count, inning
 - **Stock Ticker**
 - **Gambling Odds** - shows gambling odds overlaid on each game's scoreboard (where available)
+- **Additional Sports**
+  - FIFA Women's World Cup
+  - More to Come!

 Visit the [Patreon Page](https://patreon.com/RGBLEDMatrixTickerSoftware?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=creatorshare_creator&utm_content=join_link) to get a membership.
 Visit the [PREMIUM Version Installation Instructions](https://github.com/robbydyer/rgb-led-matrix-sports-premium)